Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 When updates need to be made to the tracking plan:

 1. Create a branch in Amplitude Data.
 Make tracking plan updates.
-2. Create a branch in Git.*
+2. Create a branch in Git.[^1]
 3. Pull the latest generated code for your Data branch into your Git branch with `ampli pull`.
 4. Implement the changes using the Ampli SDK in your code on your Git branch
 5. Verify implementation and Data branch merge status with `ampli status --is-merged`.
 6. Merge the Data branch.
 7. Merge the Git branch.

-*Using the same name for both the Git branch and Amplitude Data branch is recommended but not required.
+[^1]: Using the same name for both the Git branch and Amplitude Data branch is recommended but not required.

 ## Branches in Ampli